This post is brought to you by Museum Hack. Museum Hack does fun company team building events at the best museums in NYC, DC and SF.

 But company team building isn’t meant to compete with these perks, it’s meant to complement them.
 While an organic salad bar can be a cool way to bring people in, it’s team building events that keep people around and happy.
 Some of the direct benefits of spending time on team building include increased employee retention and loyalty, productivity and communication boosts, and the development of a unique culture that spreads by word of mouth.

 If your team shares an office, you likely benefit from the natural camaraderie that happens in a shared space.
 But if you are a distributed team, or have remote team members, then you need to make a more intentional effort.
-Here are three proven exercises you can start using today to accomplish team building with a remote team.
+Here are three proven team bonding exercises you can start using today to accomplish team building with a remote team.

 Exercise 1: Icebreakers at Every Meeting